 HateAid was the idea of several key players who had for a long time individually campaigned against online hate.
 In 2018, this developed into HateAid gGmbH, an organisation that has substantially changed the attitude to digital violence in Germany.

 Our co-founders from Fearless Democracy e.V. had been exposed to extensive hate themselves, simply because they had taken a stance on political and social positions online.
 That there is far too little support, and that digital violence can severely disrupt freedom of speech in the public sphere, were key insights for them.
-In order to create something with a lasting effect against digital violence, they found like-minded people in the citizens’ movement Campact e.V., a lawyer committed to combating right-wing violence and Anna-Lena von Hodenberg as founding CEO .
-Initially, HateAid was purely a counselling centre working with law enforcement, but its activities quickly expanded to include political work and campaigning against digital violence.
+In order to create something with a lasting effect against digital violence, they found like-minded people in the citizens’ movement Campact e.V., a lawyer committed to combating right-wing violence and Anna-Lena von Hodenberg as founding CEO.
+Initially, HateAid was focusing on consulation and law enforcement, but its activities quickly expanded to include political work and campaigning against digital violence.

 Anna-Lena von Hodenberg became the driving force within the organisation.
 A professional television journalist, she had passionately dedicated herself to the fight against hate speech as a campaigner at Campact.
 With HateAid she can now even more intensely pursue the protection of diversity of opinion on the internet – a project close to her heart.
 As CEO at HateAid she received the “Digital Female Leader Award” in the “Social Hero” category (2020), she is one of the “Helden und Heldinnen ‘21” (The Pioneer, 2021), an “Ashoka Fellow” (2021), and was honoured among the “Top 40 under 40” (Capital Magazin, 2021) as well as the “40 over 40 – Germany’s most inspiring women” (Female One Zero, 2022).

 But the really important things can only be achieved as a team – and that’s how it is for HateAid.
-Together with lawyer Josephine Ballon, HateAid’s legal voice, and now more than forty dedicated colleagues, we work every day to make the internet a better place.
+Together more than forty dedicated colleagues, we work every day to make the internet a better place.

 How we are financed